benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

 And I strongly believe there's a correlation between one’s ability and willingness to pay attention and to self-reflect and their ability to improve.

-So one of the first and most important qualities of mature engineers is they're more often than not paying attention to what is going on around them.
+So one of the first and most important qualities of mature developers is they're more often than not paying attention to what is going on around them.
 They're deliberately taking their time to observe before proceeding (put succinctly as STOP, Stop, Take a breath, Observe, Proceed).

-Mature engineers are being mindful about themselves and their surrounding, in order to be able to always keep improving their own work and approaches.
+Mature developers are being mindful about themselves and their surrounding, in order to be able to always keep improving their own work and approaches.

-Mindfulness sooner or later leads mature engineers to become aware of, learn about [cognitive biases][cognitive-biases] and find ways to handle them.
+Mindfulness sooner or later leads mature developers to become aware of, learn about [cognitive biases][cognitive-biases] and find ways to handle them.